darkdeathoriginal/hydra/README.md

 ## Documentation

-use /add-role for adding role
+use /role-generator add for adding role

-use /set-role to get the role message
+use /role-generator generate to get the role message

 ## Demo